terraform-ibm-modules/terraform-ibm-key-management/README.md

 | <a name="requirement_terraform"></a> [terraform](#requirement\_terraform) | >=1.0 |
 | <a name="requirement_ibm"></a> [ibm](#requirement\_ibm) | >=1.43.0 |

----

 ## Modules

 | Name | Source | Version |
 |------|--------|---------|
 | <a name="module_key_map"></a> [key\_map](#module\_key\_map) | ./config_modules/list_to_map | n/a |
 | <a name="module_policies_map"></a> [policies\_map](#module\_policies\_map) | ./config_modules/list_to_map | n/a |

----

-## Key Management Instance Types

-This module supports these three patterns for a key management instance:
-- Use an intialized Hyper Protect Crypto Services.
-(For more information about HPCS see the documentation [here](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started).)
-- Use an existing Key Protect Instance
-- Create a New Key Protect instance

----

 ## Resources